Matthew-K310/obsidian/2 - Rough Notes/Random/The Thrawn Trilogy was my second foray into the world of Star Wars….md

 Pellacon looked up at the viewports.
 At the chaos that had erupted behind the defenses of the supposedly secure ship-yards; at the unexpected need to split his forces to its defense; at the Rebel fleet taking full advantage of the diversion.
 In the blink of an eye, the universe had suddenly turned against them.
 Thrawn could still have pulled an Imperial victory out of it.
 But he, Pellaeon, was not Thrawn.

 "Signal to all ships," he rasped.
-The words ached in his throat, in a way that ' -d nothing to do with the throbbing pain of Rukh's tre attack.
+The words ached in his throat, in a way that ' -d nothing to do with the throbbing pain of Rukh's tree attack.
 "Prepare to retreat."

 May the Force be with you.